SidTheEngineer/UCF-Event-Scraper/README.md

 #UCF Event Scraper

 This is a Python script that scrapes campus event information from UCF's events.ucf.edu website, formats the information, and dumps it to JSON.
-This information is saved to a database and will be used in pre-populating the map of the Campus Pins app with events.
+This information can be saved to a database and be used in pre-populating the map of the Pinz app with events.

 Events are scraped by the week using BeautifulSoup4.